Regular Exercise promotes Health and Wellness

 Try to exercise every single day whether it's a walk around the block or a mile at the park.
 You could join a gym, or if you're trying to save money, you could find a local walking group.
 There are sites online that feature groups that want to be more active.
 It helps to have an exercise buddy.

 The exercise that you do each day doesn't have to include walking.
 Some people don't enjoy walking, and that's okay.
 It's important to find an exercise that you like to do so you'll continue to participate.
 It could be a sport like basketball or soccer.
-You might like to mountain bike.
+You might like to explore some exciting mountain bike trails or enjoy cycling leisurely beside a lake.
 Whatever exercise you choose should be done more than once a week.

 Don't skip more than two days of exercising.
 Once you get into a routine of exercising a few days a week, you'll need to keep up with the habit.
 It helps to have a routine that you'll stick to each day, and if you miss more than two days, it's easy to stop completely.